Last Updated on by

 - 6 6.
 Garden of Life Organic Protein Powder

 - 10 Final Thoughts on the Best Alternatives to Huel

 Ambronite is definitely my TOP alternative to Huel.
 Just like Huel, the premise is a healthy meal that you can mix and consume on the go.
 However, Ambronite DOES stand out a bit when compared ot Huel.

 400 calories, 8 grams of fiber and a whopping 24 grams of protein make Ambronite a genuine meal replacer (you can even ditch your protein shake).

-This Finnish based company prides itself on premium ingredients, sourcing hand-picked all-organic nutrients.
+This Finnish based company prides itself on premium whole food ingredients, sourcing hand-picked all-organic nutrients.

 - Oat protein